lizie29u/Natural_Language_Processing/README.md

 # Natural Language Processing

-In this assignment we will use Natural Language processing to analyse news articles about two major cryptocurrencies, namely Bitcoin and Ethereum.
+Cryptocurrency is now a very regular topic in news discussions.
+I will analyze the latest news headlines regarding Bitcoin and Ethereum to get a better feel for the current public sentiment around each coin.

+I will complete the following tasks:

+1. Sentiment Analysis
+2. Natural Language Processing
+3. Named Entity Recognition

+## Data

 We used the "newsapi" to fetch the news articles.
 The results were saved in  json files, from which we created dataframes  to conduct various analyses.

+### Sentiments Analysis
 A sentiment analysis was performed on both sets of articles, which returned the below results:

 ![sentiment_analysis](Images/sentiment_analysis.PNG)

- We will use these results to answer the following questions:

-(1) Q: Which coin had the highest mean positive score?
+ From the descriptive statistics we can see that:
-A: The coin with the highest mean positive score was Bitcoin.
+- The coin with the highest mean positive score was bitcoin

-(2) Q: Which coin had the highest compound score?
-A: The coin with the highest compound score was Ethereum.
+-  The coin with the highest compound score was Ethereum.

-(3)Q. Which coin had the highest positive score?
-A: The coin with the highest positive score was Ethereum.
+- The coin with the highest positive score was Ethereum.

-(4)Q. Which coin had the highest negative score?
-A: The coin with the highest negative score was Ethereum.
+### Natural Language Processing

 We used NLTK and Python to tokenize the texts for each coin.
 From this we were able to derive the following visualizations: